 Around One Hamilton ($10ish)

-Anyone else have fond childhood memories of warm, gooey cinnamon rolls?
-The Almond Sister Bakery has recreated that magic in their downtown Hamilton bakery.
-Two giant cinnamon rolls will ring up around $6 and are to die for!
+Anyone else have fond of childhood cupcakes?
+The Luke's Custom Cakes has recreated that magic in their downtown Hamilton bakery.
 The bakery also has a variety of other goods that are all worth a try.

 After chowing down and getting your fill of cinnamon-y goodness, walk briefly down the street and around the corner to the Make Way for McCloskey Mural.
 This mural pays homage to Hamilton author, Robert McCloskey, and was designed by a Hamilton artist, Stephen Smith.
 With a donut machine, baby ducklings and foraging bears, you’re guaranteed a great selfie.
 If you walk around the corner to Heritage Hall you can see the McCloskey Donut Machine in person.